-1. This guidance for the forthcoming academic year (AY) 2020-21 is set in the context of the COVID-19 pandemic and the need to focus efforts on recovering from the health and economic crisis.
-We recognise that different parts of Scotland and particular sectors of the economy will face their own specific challenges.
-This guidance aims to provide colleges with sufficient national-level direction, coupled with the flexibility to respond to the regional needs of learners, business and local communities, and to align provision and activity to the recovery mission, with urgency.
-SFC has also been asked by Scottish Ministers to review how we can fulfil our mission of securing coherent provision by post-16 education bodies.
-This review is very likely to result in further changes to the credit guidance to be implemented from AY 2021-22.
+This guidance for the forthcoming AY 2021-22 remains set in the context of the COVID-19 pandemic and the continued need to focus efforts on recovering from the resulting health and economic crisis.
+SFC recognises that different parts of Scotland and particular sectors of the economy will face their own specific challenges.
+This guidance continues to provide colleges with sufficient national-level direction, coupled with the flexibility to respond to the regional needs of learners, business and local communities, and to align provision and activity to the recovery mission.

-Context for the changes for AY 2020-21 to support economic and social recovery
+Context for AY 2021-22 to support economic and social recovery